Identifiability and Inference for Generalized Latent Factor Models: Theoretical Results

 For $S=0$ and any constant $\delta>1$, when $N$ and $J$ are large enough, with probability at least $1-(N\wedge J)^{-\delta}$, we have where $C_\delta$ is a constant only depending on $\delta$.

-For $S\in\{1,\dots,5\}$, any $\delta > 1$ and slowly varying $\epsilon_N\to\infty$, when $N$ and $J$ are large enough, with probability at least $1-\exp(-\epsilon_N)-(N\wedge J)^{-\delta}$, we have where $C_\delta$ is a constant only depending on $\delta$. \end{theorem} \begin{remark}\em In order to establish the consistency of $\hat\bLambda^{(S)}$ and $\hat\Fb^{(S)}$, it is necessary for both $N$ and $J$ to go to infinity, a phenomenon referred to as the incidental parameter problem or the Neyman-Scott paradox~\citep{neyman1948consistent,andersen1970asymptotic}.
+For $S\in\{1,\dots,5\}$, any $\delta > 1$ and slowly varying $\epsilon_N\to\infty$, when $N$ and $J$ are large enough, with probability at least $1-\exp(-\epsilon_N)-(N\wedge J)^{-\delta}$, we have where $C_\delta$ is a constant only depending on $\delta$. \end{theorem} \begin{remark}\it In order to establish the consistency of $\hat\bLambda^{(S)}$ and $\hat\Fb^{(S)}$, it is necessary for both $N$ and $J$ to go to infinity, a phenomenon referred to as the incidental parameter problem or the Neyman-Scott paradox~\citep{neyman1948consistent,andersen1970asymptotic}.
 When either $N$ or $J$ is fixed, the joint maximum likelihood estimation approach is inconsistent for the factors and loadings~\citep{haberman1977maximum,chen2020structured}.
 Our results align with the literature in that, when both $N$ and $J$ diverge to infinity, $\hat\bLambda^{(S)}$ and $\hat\Fb^{(S)}$ consistently estimate the true loadings and factors for any $S\in\{0,1,\dots,5\}$, while estimation errors for both $\hat\bLambda^{(S)}$ and $\hat\Fb^{(S)}$ do not diminish when either $N$ or $J$ is fixed. \end{remark} Our non-asymptotic error bounds fill a gap in the literature, where most existing studies primarily focus on asymptotic bounds~\citep{bai2003inferential,bai2012statistical,fan2017sufficient,Wang2018MaximumLE}.
-Our results have the following implications. \begin{enumerate} \item Our theoretical results achieve the oracle rates for loadings (factors) when factors (loadings) are known, within a broad range of the asymptotic regimes.
-Specifically, for $S\in\{0,1,\dots,5\}$, the oracle rate for $\hat\bLambda^{(S)}$ when the factors $\Fb^*$ are known is $O_p(N^{-1})$, while Theorem~\ref{thm_consis} implies $J^{-1}\big\|\hat\bLambda^{(S)} - \bLambda^{*}\big\|_F^2 = O_p(N^{-1}+J^{-2})$, which achieve the oracle rate when $N= O(J^2)$.
-Similarly, for the factors, the error bounds match the oracle rate when $J= O(N^{2})$ for $S=0$ and $J = O(N)$ for $S\in\{1,2,\dots,5\}$.
+Our results have the following implications. \begin{enumerate}[leftmargin=0.6cm] \item {Our theoretical results achieve the oracle rate for factor loadings within a broad range of the asymptotic regimes, where the oracle rate denotes the consistency rate obtained for loading estimation when the true factors are assumed to be {\it known}.} Specifically, for $S\in\{0,1,\dots,5\}$, the consistency rate for $\hat\bLambda^{(S)}$ when the factors $\Fb^*$ are known is $O_p(N^{-1/2})$, { which corresponds to the standard consistency rate in the generalized linear regression setting~\citep{van2000asymptotic}. } Theorem~\ref{thm_consis} implies $J^{-1/2}\big\|\hat\bLambda^{(S)} - \bLambda^{*}\big\|_F = O_p(N^{-1/2}+J^{-1})$, which achieves the oracle rate when $N= O(J^2)$.
+Similarly, for the factors, the error bounds match the oracle rate when $J= O(N^{2})$ for $S=0$ and $J = O(N)$ for $S\in\{1,2,\dots,5\}$. {Here, the oracle rate is similarly defined to the consistency rate achieved for latent factor estimation when the true loadings are known.}